Counseling & Consulting

 Heather Gonzales, LPC

-I individualize my sessions to draw on each client’s unique strengths to meet their personal needs, and enjoy using art-based interventions including drawing, collage, metaphor, music, literature or poetry, and various other mediums when possible.
-I offer an active approach to therapy and use exercises and homework outside of sessions for those who want it.
-Using my passion for art, education, inclusivity, and teamwork, I strive to find new ways to support the adoptive, foster, and kinship (AFK) community and all the diversity found within it.
-I value the worth and dignity of all people and am committed to supporting and empowering those whose voices have been marginalized or silenced .
-I seek to empathically engage with clients and together work toward creating an increased sense of autonomy, empowerment, self-awareness, individual identity, internal validation, personal integration, genuine presence, and peace.
+In sessions- I collaborate with clients and individualize the time to draw on each person’s unique strengths to meet their personal needs and goals.
+I enjoy using art-based interventions including drawing, collage, metaphor, music, literature or poetry, and various other mediums when possible.
+I offer an active and team based approach to therapy, and include education, resources, and personal processing exercise options outside of sessions for those who want it.
 Regardless of where you find yourself today, I am ready to partner with anyone ready to grow and work toward change.

 See more about Heather Gonzales, LPC